Rhetos/Rhetos/AspNetFormsAuth/Readme.md

 ### 1. Modify Web.config

-1. Comment out (or delete) the `security mode="TransportCredentialOnly` elements in all bindings.
+1. Comment out (or delete) the `security mode="TransportCredentialOnly"` elements in all bindings.
 2. Remove the `<authentication mode="Windows" />` element.
 3. Inside the `<system.web>` element add the following: